shihan-ma/BioMime/README.md

 ### Conda environment
-environment.yml contains all the dependencies required to run MorphSys.
+environment.yml contains all the dependencies required to run BioMime.
 Create the new environment by:

 ```bash
 conda env create --file environment.yml